rob-bl8ke/spring-beer-app-prototype/README.md

+# Application Overview

+This is a web-based application developed following [Spring Boot 3, Spring Framework 6: Beginner to Guru](https://www.udemy.com/course/spring-framework-6-beginner-to-guru) on Udemy.
+The application listens on the long-time Tomcat server port of 8080.
+This setting can be changed in the `application.properties` file.

 # Java Spring and VS Code

 This document contains everything you'll need to set up Java and Spring Boot with Visual Studio Code.